A portable grill offers you more room to cook when camping and to travel without taking up too much space.

 However, electric grills are slower to heat up, so you’ll need to wait longer before you can start cooking.
 And you might not have the power supply available.

-Plus, since you’re cooking on a plate rather than a cooking grate, you won’t get that flame-grilled effect on your food, which can make it a little blander.
+Plus, since you’re cooking on a plate rather than a cooking grate, you won’t get that flame-grilled effect on your food, making it a little blander.

 Which Portable Grill Should You Buy?